Healthy Bodies with Ostomy Care

 Issues with our Digestive System

 The time when we do notice what is going on is when we have a problem with our digestive system.
 This could be a relatively minor and temporary issue, such as constipation or diarrhoea.
 These issues can cause pain and considerable discomfort.
-It can usually be remedied by drinking plenty of water to keep hydrated, controlling your diet for a few days at purchasing off the shelf medication.
+It can usually be remedied by drinking plenty of water to keep hydrated, controlling your diet for a few days or purchasing off the shelf medication.

 There are times when our digestive system may be more seriously affected.
 This could be through disease or as the results of an accident.
 At these times it may be necessary for doctors to remove part of the large or small intestine in order to maximise your health and quality of life.
 Despite the need for surgery, our bodies can’t function without an effective digestive process, so a solution needs to be sought.